 - October 27, 2014 - WDFW prepared Final PEIS, incorporating comments received during the second public comment period.

-- November 7, 2014 – The Washington Fish and Wildlife Commission will consider adoption of the proposed changes to the state's Hydraulic Code rules.
+- November 7, 2014 – The Washington Fish and Wildlife Commission adopted the proposed changes to the state's Hydraulic Code rules.

 For further information: Contact Randi Thurston at Randall.Thurston@dfw.wa.gov